 The examination board of the department decides, based on the results of the exam, whether the applicant has the required competences for an admission to the study program.

 The admission might be combined with imposed conditions that have to be met within the first academic year, enabling the applicants to compensate missing knowledge, abilities and skills.
 If the imposed conditions are not met within the first academic year, the admission will be withdrawn.
 If the imposed condition would exceed the total workload of 30 credit-points (ECTS), an admission to the master program is impossible.

 The entrance exam can be taken only once within an application period.

 It is possible to get exempted from the entrance exam by proving sufficient scores in the „GRE revised General Test“.
 To speed up the application process, we highly suggest that applicants directly submit scores of the GRE revised General Test (if available) together with the required documents for the application.
 Please always use the Institutional Code 2249 (Technical University Darmstadt) for the submission of your results.
 Applicants are required to show the original GRE statement during enrolment.
 If this is not provided, the admission will be withdrawn.

-The examination board of the department has defined the scores required for an exemption from the entrance exam for the summer semester 2018 as follows:
+The examination board of the department has defined the scores required for an exemption from the entrance exam as follows:

 - Verbal Reasoning: at least 153 and

 An exemption is also possible if the applicant submits a „Graduate Aptitude Test in Engineering (GATE)“ result for Computer Science of 860 points or higher.